Alaska Traffic Tickets and Violations

 Consequences of Alaska Traffic Violations

 The most common moving violation is of course speeding.
-Fines and penalties vary by county, but you can count on points being added to your record if you break the speed limit by more than 20 mph.
+Alaska traffic fines and penalties vary by county, but you can count on points being added to your record if you break the speed limit by more than 20 mph.
 If it’s a first offense, you can attend traffic school to have the points removed from your record.

 Alaska DUI laws are more serious.
 A first offense can mean 3 days in jail and a $1,500 fine, as well as a mandatory interlock mechanism to prevent you from driving without taking a breathalyzer test.
 Your license will also be suspended for 90 days.
 Subsequent offenses can end up costing you as much as $10,000 and 60 days in jail.